beheshtipar/EmoteAI/README.md

 # EmoteAI

-A collaborative facial recognition and emotion processing project by Parsa Beheshti, Lawrence Liu, Adrian Salvatore, and Natasha Varghese, completed at Hack WESCAM 2018.
+A collaborative facial recognition and emotion processing project by Parsa Beheshti, Lawrence Liu, Adrian Salvatore, and Natasha Varghese, completed at HackWESCAM 2018.

 ## Motivation/Background